What is a UI Style Guide, and why it is a useful tool?

 - Organization and frame of reference

 Except for the aforementioned elements, there are a lot of practical decisions that you must include in order to make your UI Style Guide more efficient, understandable, and handy.
-Table of Content is always a good idea when it comes to references and practical guides and it’s always the easiest way to find the information that you need.
+A table of Content is always a good idea when it comes to references and practical guides and it’s always the easiest way to find the information that you need.

 - Mark the Dos and Don’ts

-If you contextualize this part of your UI Style Guide with lots of pictures and notes, this can save time to the developers.
+If you contextualize this part of your UI Style Guide with lots of pictures and notes, this can save time for the developers.
 Also, the usage of bullet points and paragraphs will make everything a lot more readable and good-looking.

 Tools to create UI Style Guides

 In the beginning, designers started to create style guides manually and all by themselves, and that cost time and a lot of work.
-After a while, they started to automate the workflow, and slowly style guide tools have appeared and made it easier to create well-organized UI style manuals.
+After a while, they started to automate the workflow, and slowly style guide tools appeared and made it easier to create well-organized UI style manuals.
 This doesn’t mean that they don’t use Photoshop.
 There are new techniques you just can’t ignore, tools like Adobe XD, Figma, and Sketch that make the design process easier, intuitive, and fun.